 - Outsourced: Outsourcing cybersecurity is an excellent way for businesses to spend less time performing tedious security measures and more time focusing on more productive tasks, while a third-party team oversees cybersecurity.

 - IT security as a solution: In the age of software as a service (SaaS), more products and services than ever are now available via the cloud — including cybersecurity.
 Cybersecurity SaaS is an outsourced approach in which you pay for cybersecurity solutions on a subscription basis.
 This allows you to keep up with the latest technology at a highly affordable price.

 Contact Consolidated Technologies, Inc. for a Network Security Audit Today!

-If you’re ready to learn more about the vast benefits of cybersecurity as a solution, contact our team for a free network assessment today!
 With over 20 years of experience helping thousands of businesses like yours withstand cyber threats and protect valuable data, we’re confident in our ability to help you improve your network security.

 Don’t wait until it’s too late — request a consultation today!

 If you are interested in a Network/ Security Assessment, please fill out the form below and we will contact you with further details.